 There is no shortage of public money available for Global North (Annex II) countries to pay their fair share for climate action at home and abroad.
-A compilation of expert proposals suggests they can mobilize over \$5.3 trillion per year for the NCQG and other public goods by shifting funds away from fossil fuels and other harmful economic activities and by changing unfair global financial rules.
-Beyond this, they have further sizable levers like monetary policy that do not exist or are severely constrained by the current global financial architecture in the rest of the world.
-We saw these in action with the \$16 trillion mobilized for COVID stimulus in 2020.11
+OCI research looking across expert proposals shows they can mobilize over \$5.3 trillion per year for the NCQG and other public goods by shifting funds away from fossil fuels and other harmful economic activities and by changing unfair global financial rules.
+Beyond this, they have further sizable levers like monetary policy that do not exist or are severely constrained by the current global financial architecture in most other jurisdictions.
+We saw these in action with the \$16 trillion mobilized for COVID stimulus in 2020.20